elliotbaird/Udacity-Restaurant/README.md

 ## Description

-Users can select area or cuisine to reduce the number of restaurant showing and then select an restaurant to get more details.
+Users can select an neighboorhood or cuisine to reduce the number of restaurant showing and then select an restaurant to get more details.

 ## Running the App